maryam1341/get_test2/README.md

 # get_test2
-My first Github repo
-Hello to me!
+My first repository on git hub i want to know more how to use and code on github